This post may contain affiliate links. Please read our disclosure policy.

 • 1/2 cup frozen blueberries

-• 1 tbsp almond flour , to roll the frozen blueberries into
+• 1 tbsp almond flour, for coating the blueberries

 Instructions

-• Preheat oven to 350F.
-Line the bottom of a 8-inch pan with removable bottom (I use this one) with parchment paper.
-Spray with cooking spray over the parchment and the sides of the pan.
-Set aside.
+• Preheat oven to 350°F. Line the bottom of an 8-inch pan with a removable bottom with parchment paper.
+Spray the parchment and sides with cooking spray.

-• In a large bowl combine the egg yolks and powdered sweetener, beat on medium-high speed for 3-5 minutes, until pale, thick ad fluffy.
-Add the lemon zest and almond flour.
+• Beat egg yolks and powdered sweetener on medium-high speed for 3–5 minutes until pale, thick, and fluffy.
+Add lemon zest and sifted almond flour.
 Mix until just combined.

-• In a separate bowl beat egg whites on medium-high speed for 2-3 minutes until stiff peaks.
+• In a separate bowl, beat egg whites on medium-high speed for 2–3 minutes until stiff peaks form.

-• Pour the batter into the pan, smooth the top.
-Bake for 30 minutes, until toothpick inserted comes out clean.
-Let the cake cool inside the pan for 15 minutes, then remove.
-Dust with powdered sweetener, top with blueberries, cut and serve.
+• Pour batter into the prepared pan and smooth the top.
+Bake for 30 minutes until a toothpick inserted in the center comes out clean.

 Nutrition